Shike-Cheng/CRUcialG/README.md

 More information on the version of the environment configuration can be found in the GRUcialG.yaml file.

 ## Dataset and Model
-The 10,607 reports we collected can be found on [Google Cloud Drive](https://drive.google.com/file/d/1xYeR9TbEQEgEAwrZHRXQ24ssntse71TJ/view?usp=sharing).
+The 10,607 reports we collected and trained model can be found on [Google Cloud Drive](https://drive.google.com/file/d/1xYeR9TbEQEgEAwrZHRXQ24ssntse71TJ/view?usp=sharing).
 In addition, we have also published a dataset of 110 manually labelled CTI reports, which you can find at ‘dataset/cti’.